River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Elora Sculpture Project

 Art can be found around every in Elora and Fergus thanks to the Elora Sculpture Project.
 Started in 2010, this outdoor art exhibition which runs from May through October, showcases a series of rotating art installations in outdoor public spaces.
-With a juried call for submission each fall, each selected piece is a unique creation by a Canadian artist, and for those looking for new house decor, each piece is also available for purchase.
-From contemporary creations and classic curvy pieces, you can spot the diverse array of sculptures along the Grand River in Fergus near the Templin Gardens, and dotted throughout downtown Elora.
-Download a map online and discover these cool pieces of Canadian art in downtown Fergus and Elora.
+With a juried call for submission each fall, each selected piece is a unique creation by a Canadian artist.
+If you’re looking for new house decor, each piece is also available for purchase; although not every artwork will fit in your bag!
+From contemporary creations and classic curvy pieces, you can spot the sculptures along the Grand River in Fergus near the Templin Gardens, and dotted throughout downtown Elora.
+There is also a map you can download online for those looking for a self-guided art tour.

 Blown Away Glass Studio

-In a vibrant yellow clapboard century-old building off of Church St E in downtown Elora you'll find a unique working glass studio specializing in all things glass.
-Husband and wife team Neil Hanscomb and Gisela Ruehe established Hanscomb Glass in 1983, and while their ornate stained glass pieces are their specialty, visitors to their store can find an array of unique art.
-Much of the studio creations are made from upcylced and repurposed float glass, diverted from post-consumer sources and then creatively designed into one of kind pieces of art.
-From stunning glass bowls and decorative wind chimes, to curvy flame blown ornaments and delicate pieces of jewelry, there's a keepsake there with your name on it.
+In a vibrant yellow, century-old building off Church St E in downtown Elora, you'll find a working glass studio specializing in all things glass.
+Husband and wife team Neil Hanscomb and Gisela Ruehe established Hanscomb Glass in 1983, and while their ornate stained glass pieces are their specialty, visitors to their store can find a variety of unique art.
+Much of the studio creations are made from upcylced and repurposed float glass, diverted from post-consumer sources, and then creatively designed into one of kind pieces of art.
+From stunning glass bowls and decorative wind chimes, to curvy flame-blown ornaments and eye-catching pieces of jewelry, there's a keepsake there with your name on it.

-Established in 1984, the Elora Pottery showcases one of a kind pottery pieces from bendy mugs to colourful ramen bowls.
-The current owner Stacy Barren made the shop and studio her home in 2004, and her imaginative designs and stand alone pieces are popular all over the country.
-The Elora Pottery also offers custom designed pieces as well as regular pottery classes where you can design your very own creation with guidance from a seasoned pro.
+Established in 1984, the Elora Pottery showcases one-of-a-kind pottery pieces made by owner Stacy Barren.
+Check out her imaginative designs and stand alone pieces like bendy mugs and colourful ramen bowls.
+Elora Pottery also offers custom designed pieces and regular pottery classes, perfect for those wanting to get hands on with guidance from a seasoned pro.

 Local Food and Drink

-The culinary scene in Elora and Fergus will keep even the most seasoned foodie busy for days!
-Celebrate Fergus's Scottish heritage with a pint at one of many local patios doting the town's riverbank, or head to Elora's and revel in artisanal food experiences from bread to brews .
+The culinary scene in Elora and Fergus will keep even the most seasoned foodie busy, and forks full.
+Celebrate Fergus's Scottish heritage with a pint at one of many local patios along the town's riverbank, or head to Elora's and revel in artisanal food experiences, from bread to brews .

 Lunch and Dinner

-For a quick bite, a hearty lunch or a relaxing riverside dinner in a casual atmosphere, the Goofie Newfie and Brew House on the Grand are mainstays in Fergus.
-Just down the street at the Breadalbane Inn you'll find two restaurants with large patios; Scozia serving up delicious Italian cuisine while the Fergusson pub room offers up classic pub fare.
+For a quick bite, a hearty lunch, or a relaxing riverside dinner in a casual atmosphere, the Goofie Newfie and Brew House on the Grand are mainstays in Fergus.
+Just down the street at the Breadalbane Inn you'll find two restaurants with large patios serving up delicious Italian cuisine and classic pub fare.

 Sweets and Baked Goods

 For those with a sweet-tooth, look no further than I Love Chocolate in downtown Fergus.
-This chocolate lover's paradise on Saint Andrew St West produces all their Belgian chocolate onsite, and carries every type of chocolate imaginable.
+This chocolate lover's paradise produces all their Belgian chocolate onsite, and carries every type of chocolate imaginable.
 From truffles and chocolate covered espresso beans, to chocolate dipped sour keys and Belgian Chocolate raspberry bark, chocolate lovers will have their hands full deciding what to wrap up for the trip home.

 Sweet Distractions in downtown Elora is a must-stop for ice cream during the summer months.
-With a great selection of tantalizing ice creams and flavourful gelatos, plus an assortment of retro candy to boot, this sweet shop will help you avoid that mid-afternoon energy slump.
-You'll be able to identify the shop by the long line snaking down the road, and by the happy customers enjoying tasty cones in the small parkette across the street.
+With a great selection of tantalizing ice creams and flavourful gelatos, plus an assortment of cool retro candy, this popular sweet shop will get your blood sugar pumping.
+Look for the long line of ice-cream hungry folk snaking down the street, grab a double scoop, and enjoy your cone in the quaint parkette across the street.

 One of Elora's best kept secrets is Elora Bread Trading Co.
-Tucked away in a small storefront on Metcalfe St, this artisan bread maker produces delicious sour dough breads, crispy baguettes along with a selection of buttermilk scones, granola, and even organic flours for those at-home baking projects.
-Open only 4 days a week, you'll want to plan your visit in advance to avoid loaf disappointment.
+Tucked away in a small storefront on Metcalfe St, this artisan bread maker specializes delicious sour dough breads, but also whips up crispy baguettes and tasty buttermilk scones.
+They also have home-made granola, and even organic flours for those at-home baking projects.
+Closed Mondays and Tuesdays, you'll want to plan your visit in advance to avoid loaf disappointment.

 Local Brews and Spirits

 What once began as a brewing operation in a garage, is now one of the most popular breweries and restaurants in the region.
-The Elora Brewing Company combines long lost beer recipes with locally sourced ingredients, to create a selection of craft beers unique to the brewery.
-Enjoy a pint of their Three Fields Grain Lager, or the Elora Borealis Citra Pale Ale on their outdoor patio, and pair it with their tasty gastropub eats for the perfect afternoon out.
+The Elora Brewing Company combines long-lost beer recipes with locally sourced ingredients to create a selection of craft beers unique to the brewery.
+Enjoy a pint of their Three Fields Grain Lager, or the Elora Borealis Citra Pale Ale on their outdoor patio, and pair it with some tasty gastropub eats for the perfect afternoon out.

 Local History and Heritage: The Wellington County Museum and Archives